 If yes, please give details of how this was done and what the results were.
 If no, how have you ensured that you can make an informed decision about mitigating steps?

-Regular meetings are held with community safety groups through the CPP Forums to identify the key emerging issues including specific engagement with school pupils.
-Representative groups of older, younger and disabled persons attend these meetings.
+Whilst regular meetings are held with community safety groups through the CPP Forums to identify the key emerging issues and study work always included representative groups of older, younger and disabled persons none of these groups have been consulted.

 Stage 8: What mitigating steps will be taken to remove or reduce negative impacts?

+Mitigating Steps Timescale

+These should be included in Wider collaboration across agencies and authorities to ensure as much benefit as possible can be gained form available funds.
+Spring 2016 to Spring 2020.

-Mitigating Steps Timescale These should be included in any action plan at the back of this form.
+any action plan at the

+back of this form.